ssbc/ssb-ebt/README.md

 By registering a format you create a new EBT instance used for replicating feeds using that format.
 This means its own clock.
-Message will be replicated using the `replicateFormat` api. `formatName` must be a string and methods must implement the following functions.
+Message will be replicated using the `replicateFormat` API. `formatName` must be a string and methods must implement the following functions.
 The example shows the 'classic' implementation.